MAT Programs in Tennessee

 Therapy and Medication-Assisted Treatment

-Therapy is an equally important component of a successful MAT program.
-This is because it allows clients to dig deeper into the cause of their addiction, identifying the habits and behaviors that may have contributed to their condition.
-It also helps to treat any underlying mental health issues an individual may be experiencing, which can be a major contributor to relapse.
+Therapy is an equally important component for success in our MAT program in Knoxville.
+It allows clients to dig deeper into the cause of their addiction, identifying the habits and behaviors that may have contributed to their condition.
+It also helps to treat any underlying mental health issues an individual may be experiencing, which can be a significant contributor to relapse.

 Therapy helps people to avoid drug use triggers, develop healthy coping mechanisms, and learn more about themselves.
-There are a number of different types of therapy available for you to choose from, including cognitive-behavioral therapy, contingency management, group therapy, family therapy, and more.
+Several types of therapy are available for you, including cognitive-behavioral therapy, contingency management, group therapy, family therapy, and more.

 Benefits of Medication-Assisted Treatment in Knoxville, TN

-Medication-assisted treatment is a whole person approach to addiction care.
-Because this type of treatment takes into account the physical and psychological components of addiction, our MAT programs in Tennessee for opioid and alcohol addictions offer many benefits for those entering treatment.
+Medication-assisted treatment is a whole-person approach to addiction care.
+Because this type of treatment takes into account the physical and psychological components of addiction, our MAT program in Knoxville for opioid and alcohol addictions offers many benefits for those entering treatment.
 These include:

 Effectiveness

-The biggest benefit to MAT programs is just how effective they are at helping people overcome an addiction to opioids or alcohol.
-Research has shown that MAT is much more effective than utilizing medication or therapy alone.
-This is because of its focus on treating every aspect of a person’s addiction, rather than just focusing on one area.
+The most significant benefit of our Tennessee MAT programs is just how effective they are at helping people overcome an addiction to opioids or alcohol.
+Research has shown that MAT is more effective than medication or therapy alone because of its focus on treating every aspect of a person’s addiction rather than just focusing on one area.

 Affordable

 For many people, the fear of the cost of addiction treatment is what prevents them from getting help.
-But with recent changes in health insurance regulations, many plans now cover at least part of MAT programs.
-This makes them more affordable than some other addiction treatment options.
+However, with recent changes in health insurance regulations, many plans now cover at least part of the MAT programs in Tennessee.
+Therefore, medication-assisted treatment programs in Tennessee are more affordable than some other addiction treatment options.

 Freedom